dekkov/neon4cast_faasr/README.md

 2. For "Action Name" and "Function Name", input the following: `oxygenForecastMean` and `create_oxygen_forecast_mean`.
 Notice: the function name declared here should match the function name initialized in `create_oxygen_forecast_mean.R`.
 3. For "Function Arguments", we need to match this field with the actual arguments in our file, which is `folder=neon4cast, input_file=blinded_aquatic.csv, output_file=oxygen_fc_mean.csv`
 4. Since we won't invoke anything after this function, we can leave "Next Actions to Invoke" blank.
-5. For "Function's Action Container(Optional)", input `ghcr.io/faasr/github-actions-tidyverse:1.4.1`
+5. For "Repository/Path": input `FaaSr/FaaSr-tutorial/neon4cast_faasr`
-6. For "Repository/Path": input `dekkov/neon4cast_faasr`
+6. For "Dependencies - Github Package for the function": tidyverts/tsibble, eco4cast/neon4cast,
-7. The dependencies needed for this function should also be declared in the next 2 fields as follows: "Dependencies - Github Package for the function: tidyverts/tsibble, eco4cast/neon4cast", "Dependencies - Repository/Path for the function: neon4cast, tidyverse, tsibble, fable".
+7. For "Dependencies - Repository/Path for the function": neon4cast, tidyverse, tsibble, fable.
 8. Click Apply

 Now that we have our function, we can connect it to our workflow by invoking it after getData function.